spookylukey/pyastgrep/README.rst

 * `Semgrep <https://semgrep.dev/>`_
 * `Fixit <https://github.com/Instagram/Fixit>`_

+If you are looking for something simpler, try:

+* Simon Willison’s `symbex <https://github.com/simonw/symbex/>`_ which can extract functions/methods/classes.

 If you are using this as a library, you should note that while AST works well for linting, it’s not as good for rewriting code, because AST does not contain